 The council's Data Protection Officer is also the Data Protection Officer for each of our ALEOs.

 We need you to give us your personal information in order to allow us to provide services to you as the local authority for the city of Glasgow, This can be either directly or through the activities of our ALEOs.
 We also use your information to verify your identity where required, contact you by post, email or telephone and to maintain our records.
+Also, in the event of an emergency or civil incident, it may be necessary to collect your personal information to assist you, or protect you or others from harm.

 For a number of areas of activity, we also receive information from third parties.
 In the main this is from other public authorities, such as the police and court service, HM Revenues and Customs and the Department for Work and Pensions.
 However, it could also be from other local authorities and from members of the public.
 Details of how this information is passed between us all is given in the specific privacy statements relating to functions where we routinely receive personal information from third parties.